 Another option is to have bowls of the food without skewers for the one-year-old kids.
 This eliminates a potential hazard with the toothpicks.

 Nearly any soft food works on the kabobs.
 Chunks of cheese and cold meats such as turkey or ham work well.
 Try adding chunks of bread or vegetables to the kabobs for more substance.

 Fruit is another good option for kabobs.
-Cut bite-sized pieces of soft fruit and slide them onto the skewer.
+Cut bite-sized pieces of soft fruit and slide them onto the skewer for some fruit skewers.

 For a dessert kabob, alternate chunks of pound cake and strawberries or raspberries.
 Serve chocolate sauce on the side.

 Pasta is a soft food that most one-year-old children can eat, making it a good baby party food option.
 Here are some tips for serving pasta at a toddler birthday party.

 - One drawback to serving pasta if there are lots of young children is the messy sauce.
 To help the parents, keep the sauce and pasta separate.